Command Reference

 Registers an existing runtime directory.
 The directory must contain bin/node or bin/node.exe.

 Linked names must match [A-Za-z0-9][A-Za-z0-9_-]*.
 Reserved channel names lts, current, and latest cannot be used as linked runtime names.
+Case variants such as LTS, Current, and LATEST are also rejected because they are ambiguous with channel selectors.
+Use a distinct name such as local-lts or work-node.

 default